-Deborah L. Clifford has been a director since October 2018.
-Ms. Clifford currently serves as the vice president of financial planning and analysis at Autodesk, a leading 3D design, engineering and entertainment software company.
-Most recently, she was a lead architect of Autodesk's transformation from selling perpetual licenses to becoming a SaaS provider.
-Since September 2005, Ms. Clifford has held a variety of finance positions of increasing scope and responsibility during her tenure at Autodesk, partnering closely with product, marketing and sales leadership.
-Prior to Autodesk, from March 2000 to August 2003, she was director of financial planning and analysis at Virage, a video search software company, which she helped take public.
-Ms. Clifford began her career in public accounting at Ernst & Young.
+Ms. Clifford has been a director since October 2018.
+Ms. Clifford currently serves as the chief financial officer of SurveyMonkey, a leading global survey software company.
+She oversees all aspects of finance including financial planning and analysis, accounting, tax, treasury, investor relations, strategic planning and corporate development.
+Previously, from September 2005 to June 2019, Ms. Clifford held a variety of finance positions of increasing scope and responsibility at Autodesk, a leading 3D design, engineering and entertainment software company.
+Most recently, she served as Vice President of Financial Planning and Analysis and was a lead architect of Autodesk's financial transformation from selling perpetual licenses to becoming a SaaS provider.
+Prior to Autodesk, Ms. Clifford held positions at Virage, Inc. and Ernst & Young.
 She currently serves on the board of trustees of GeoHazards International, a non-profit organization dedicated to disaster prevention in the developing world.
 Ms. Clifford is a National Association of Corporate Directors (NACD) Governance Fellow.
 Ms. Clifford holds a Bachelor of Arts degree in political science with a business specialization from the University of California, Los Angeles, and an MBA from the Stanford Graduate School of Business.
-We believe that Ms. Clifford's qualifications to serve on our Board include her extensive finance, operational and business transformation leadership experience at technology companies.
+She is a certified public accountant (inactive) in the state of California.